VishalPatilDev/Warehouse-Inventory-Tracker/README.md

 # Progress
 - Implemented Observer pattern for event-driven stock alerts.
-- Added receiveShipment(add Qty) and fulfillOrder(decrease Qty) APIs.
+- Added APIs for receiveShipment (add Qty) and fulfillOrder (decrease Qty).
 - Enhanced GlobalExceptionHandler for invalid product and stock errors.
 - Verified workflow with sample POST/PUT requests.
 - Added getOrderById API and tested with POSTMAN.